yochannah/carpentries.org/_posts/2019/08/2019-08-20-workshop-request-form-updates-teaser.md

 # Tracking non-standard Workshops

 The Carpentries is excited to let our community members know that we will be piloting tracking non-standard workshops.
-Non-standard workshops can only be self-organized and includes any of the following:
+Non-standard workshops can only be Self-Organised and includes any of the following:
 * taught only one day or over a longer period of time than two days
 * teaches individual modules
 * Mix &  Match Curriculums - Combining modules from any lesson programs ([DC](https://datacarpentry.org/lessons/), [LC](https://librarycarpentry.org/lessons/), [SWC](https://software-carpentry.org/lessons/)) to teach one workshop